hackclub/hackclub/workshops/weather_grapher/readme.md

 ```
 The first argument in the `fetch()` function is always the API endpoint, or URL, if we're making an API request.
 The second arugment is an object with some data about the request.
 We have to include our API Key attatched to the `x-api-key` property and we have to nest this property inside the `headers` object, which is specified in the [documentation](https://dev.meteostat.net/api/#authentication).

 The `await` keyword pauses the function until the promise from the API call is resolved.
 We then convert the response data to JSON format using the `.json()` method.
-This workshop will cover just one of many ways to use `fetch()`, read more about everything that `fetch()` has to offer [here](https://javascript.info/fetch).
+This workshop will cover just one of many ways to use `fetch()`.

+Read more about everything that `fetch()` has to offer [here](https://javascript.info/fetch).

 If we `console.log(data)` with what have now, you'll see the response object with `meta` and `data` properties.
 The `meta` property contains additonal information about the API request.
 The `data` property contains a list of objects, each with a unique station ID in the area.